 An employment contract is an agreement between a business and an employee.
 As soon as someone accepts a job offer they have an employment contract, so it’s important to make sure everyone’s clear on the terms.

-Download our free employment contract template and use it as a guide to create your own depending on what your business needs.
+You can use an employment contract template as a guide to create your own depending on what your business needs.
 Read on to find out more about what to include in an employment contract, and why it’s important when hiring new staff.

 When you take on a new member of staff, a contract of employment sets out the agreement between you (the employer) and your employee.
 It starts when an employee accepts a job offer, and it remains in effect until the contract ends (when an employee or employer gives notice) or until the terms are changed.

 Although an employment contract usually doesn’t need to be in writing for it to be legally valid, it’s advisable to put something down on paper.
 Employment dispute body ACAS says that simple misunderstandings over what is or isn’t in a contract are amongst the main causes of employment tribunal claims.